shivamsingh-ml/shivamsingh-ml.github.io/README.md

 ## About Me
-🎓 I am a [Your Job Title/Role] with experience in [Key Skills/Technologies].
+🎓 I am a Master Student with experience in Machine Learning, Deep Learning and Natural Language Processing.
 💻 Passionate about coding, open-source, and building impactful projects.
-🌱 Currently exploring [New Technology or Field].
+🌱 Currently exploring Large Language Models.
 🚀 Always eager to learn and contribute!

 ---